kayo5994/gulp-file-sync/README.md

 > Sync file It keeps your files synced between two directory.
 In other words, any change of files in one directory will automatically take place in another one.

+## Migration from Version 1

+If you were previously passing a function as an ignore option, you'll have to replace the old function signature `dir` with `stats`.
+We [made this change](#4) in [2.0.0](https://github.com/kayo5994/gulp-file-sync/releases/tag/2.0.0).

 ## Installation

 ```shell